wangjunlem/msianspr-covid-faq/pca.md

 ## Do I need to do a swab test before going back to Singapore? {#pca-sg-swab}

 Yes.
-You must present a negative pre-departure PCR swab test result up to 48 hours before departing for Singapore if you arrive from 10 September 2021 onwards.
+You must present a negative pre-departure PCR swab test result up to 48 hours before departing for Singapore.
 See [here][MOH SG Pre-Depart Presser].

 Additionally, you will undergo swab tests on arrival, and on the last day of your SHN.